-I spent several years in broadcast news.
-I've produced and shot stories for PBS about topics like FDA-approved medical devices that ruined women's lives, the junk science law in Texas, the legalization of marijuana in Colorado, the drought in California, biobanking, the 2014 midterms elections in Louisiana and Kansas, how scrap metal thieves put the public in danger, why biologic drugs are so expensive in the US, the pension crisis, how drones are coming to a sky near you, “friendly” fracking, the Affordable Care Act, student hackers, undocumented students, paying for miles driven instead of a gas tax, and Jimmy Carter’s grandson.
+Before Quartz, I spent several years in broadcast news.
+I produced and filmed stories for PBS about topics like the junk science law in Texas, FDA-approved medical devices that ruined women's lives, the legalization of marijuana in Colorado, the drought in California, biobanking, the 2014 midterms elections in Louisiana and Kansas, how scrap metal thieves put the public in danger, why biologic drugs are so expensive in the US, the pension crisis, how drones are coming to a sky near you, “friendly” fracking, the Affordable Care Act, student hackers, undocumented students, paying for miles driven instead of a gas tax, and Jimmy Carter’s grandson.
 I went to Pakistan to cover the drone war and report on how drone missile pieces are linked back to manufacturers in the US.
-I also traveled to Palau to see how climate change is destroying paradise.
+I also traveled to Palau (again) to see how climate change is destroying paradise.
 I've also reported from Haiti for ABC News and CNN.

 I can be useful without a camera.
 I’ve written about what it's like being an American tourist in North Korea, drones, rogue opposition researchers, a cartoonist who went from paper to pixels, election-season digital biopics, and churches in movie theaters.